Crimean offensive: Kerch-Eltigen operation

 During late 1943 and early 1944, the Wehrmacht was pressed back along its entire front line in the east.
 In October 1943, the 17th Army withdrew from the Kuban bridgehead across the Kerch Strait into the Crimea.
 During the following months, the Red Army pushed back the Wehrmacht in southern Ukraine, eventually cutting off the land-based connection of 17th Army through the Perekop Isthmus in November 1943.

-The Wehrmacht was able to successfully hold on to the Crimea even after it had been cut off by land due to their ability to supply it via the Black Sea.
-Holding the Crimea was considered important as its loss would negatively affect the attitude of Turkey and put Romanian oilfields under risk of Soviet air attacks.
-Aside from Soviet landings across the Kerch Strait and in the north-eastern sector near Sivash at the end of 1943, the Soviet Army largely ignored the Crimea for the next five months.
+The Wehrmacht was able to successfully hold on to Crimea even after it had been cut off by land due to their ability to supply it via the Black Sea.
+Holding Crimea was considered important as its loss would negatively affect the attitude of Turkey and put Romanian oilfields under risk of Soviet air attacks.
+Aside from Soviet landings across the Kerch Strait and in the north-eastern sector near Sivash at the end of 1943, the Soviet Army largely ignored Crimea for the next five months.

 Paul Ludwig Ewald von Kleist was removed from the command of Army Group A (from April 2: "Army Group South Ukraine") on March 30, 1944.
 He was succeeded by Ferdinand Schörner.

 Progress of the battle

 An assault across the Perekop Isthmus was launched on 8 April by elements of the 4th Ukrainian Front's 2nd Guards and 51st Armies.
 The 17th Army defended but was unable to stop the advance.
 Kerch was reached by the Separate Coastal Army on 11 April; Simferopol, about 37 mi northeast of Sevastopol, followed two days later.
-The 17th Army was retreating toward Sevastopol by 16 April, with remaining Axis forces in the Crimea concentrating around the city by the end of the third week of April.
+The 17th Army was retreating toward Sevastopol by 16 April, with remaining Axis forces in Crimea concentrating around the city by the end of the third week of April.

 The OKH intended to hold Sevastopol as a fortress, as the Red Army had done during the first Crimean campaign in 1941–42.
 However, the fortifications of the city had never been restored and Sevastopol was not the strong defensive position that it had been in 1941.
 Fighting broke out in the city outskirts towards the end of April and the city fell on 9 May, less than a month after the start of the offensive.
 The Axis sea evacuation to Constanța was attacked by Soviet land-based bombers.